 Although it’s not pictured, bacon is a must when making this Irish Lamb Stew.
-To start, just fry 6 slices of a fatty bacon in the bottom of a stock pot until crispy, remove the bacon and set it aside to cool.
+To start, just fry six slices of a fatty bacon in the bottom of a stock pot until crispy, remove the bacon and set it aside to cool.
 Crumble the bacon when it’s cool.
 Leave the grease in the pot.

 Toss the cubed lamb shoulder in the seasoned flour and scoop it out using a slotted spoon.
 Brown this, along with the onions, in the bacon fat until the onions begin to turn translucent.
-Stir in the garlic and the remaining flour then continue cooking, stirring constantly, for one more minute.
+Stir in the garlic plus the remaining flour and continue cooking, continually stirring, for one more minute.

 Now, add the beef stock and stir.
-If you’re going to cook this in the crockpot, now is the time to transfer it to the slow cooker — just add the remaining ingredients, including the crumbled bacon, give it a stir and let it cook on LOW for 6-8 hours.
+If you’re going to cook this in the crockpot, now is the time to transfer it to the slow cooker — just add the remaining ingredients, including the crumbled bacon, stir it and let it cook on LOW for 6-8 hours.
 Stir in the frozen peas (also not pictured because they were in the freezer) 15 minutes before serving.

 - ½ teaspoon ground black pepper